-Young people in the UK are potentially vulnerable to engagement with extremist ideologies or to targeting by extremist organisations.
-As an organisation that interacts with young people, Stanmore College ensures that staff and students are aware of these risks and are familiar with the support networks and processes in place to protect vulnerable individuals from becoming radicalised or drawn into terrorism.
+Young people in the UK are potentially susceptible to engagement with extremist ideologies or to be targeted by extremist organisations.
+As an organisation that interacts with young people, Stanmore College ensures that staff and students are aware of these risks and are familiar with the support networks and processes in place to protect susceptible individuals from becoming radicalised or drawn into terrorism.